OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/maps/overviews/NoiseWorleyMapOverview.md

-**NoiseMap** creates procedural noise based on Ken Perlin's _Improved Noise (2002)_, a lattice gradient noise.
-It can create noise using a classic square grid or a simplex grid.

-## Flow Noise
-When using the simplex grid, this node also implements Perlin's _flow noise_, creating an appearance of advection that's perceptually different from scrolling 4D noise.
+**NoiseWorleyMap** creates procedural noise based on distance to randomly scattered points, creating a cellular effect.

 ## Order of Operations:
 When changing settings of this map, they're applied in this order: